More Than 112 Years of Dedicated Service to Mankind

 Abstract:

-More than 500 million people worldwide are infected each year by any of the four dengue virus (DENV) serotypes.
+More than 500 million people worldwide are infected each year by any of the four-dengue virus (DENV) serotypes.
 Dengue serotype 2 (DENV 2) is most predominant in India and other South Asian countries.
-The clinical spectrum caused during dengue infections is wide, and some patients may develop neurological alterations during or after infection.
-Clinical evidence suggests that the blood-brain barrier (BBB) may be compromised during DENV infection; however, it is unclear whether the damage is due to the infection itself or to the inflammatory response activated by BBB cells.
-Other neurotropic flaviviruses, such as Japanese encephalitis virus (JEV), are also known to cause neurological damage.
-JEV uses the bloodstream to enter nerve tissue, infecting cells of the neurovascular unit.
-Another neurotropic virus, rabies virus (RABV), uses the retrograde axonal route to infect neuronal cells.
-Both JEV and RABV affect neurovascular unit cells differently, resulting in BBB damage, glial activation, and tissue inflammation.
-The aim of this project is to study the pattern of DENV infection in the BBB, compared with other neurotropic viruses like JEV and RABV using an in vitro model.
-Our study observed that the BBB is dysregulated by superinfecting DENV2-activated murine macrophages (RAW264.7) on murine endothelial cells (BEnd3), rather than by direct virus infection.
+The clinical spectrum caused during dengue infections is wide and some patients may develop neurological alterations during or after the infection.
+Clinical evidences suggests that blood brain barrier (BBB) may be compromised during DENV infection; however, it is not clear whether the damage is due to the infection per se or to the inflammatory response activated by the BBB cells.
+Other neurotropic flaviviruses such as Japanese encephalitis virus (JEV) are also known for neurological damage.
+JEV uses the bloodstream to enter nerve tissue where it infects cells of the neurovascular unit.
+Another neurotropic virus like rabies virus (RABV) chooses the retro-grade axonal route to infect the neuronal cells.
+Both JEV and RABV affect the cells of neurovascular unit in different ways resulting into BBB damage, glial activation and tissue inflammation.
+Our aim is to study pattern of DENV infection to BBB, compared with other neurotropic viruses like JEV and RABV using in vitro model.
+In our study, we observed that the BBB is dysregulated by superinfecting DENV2 activated murine macrophage (RAW264.7) on murine endothelial cells (BEnd3) rather upon direct virus infection.

-2. Quantitative phosphoproteome profiling of circulating influenza virus strains in Mumbai region
+Quantitative phosphoproteome profiling of circulating influenza virus strains in Mumbai region.

 Funding Agency: Haffkine Institute